ostis-ai/py-sc-kpm/README.md

 ### ScAgent and ScAgentClassic

-A class for handling a single ScEvent.
+A classes for handling a single ScEvent.
 Define your agents like this:

 ```python
 from sc_kpm import ScAgent, ScAgentClassic, ScResult, ScAddr